ashishcapillay/game-allocate-capillary/README.md

 ## The node.js for Game Allocate module : Capillary
 ## Created By : Ashish Singh

-The app works for the moduel called game-allocation with th help of transactions:
+The app works for the module called game-allocation with the help of transactions:

 - Get the details of transacstion
-- Vaidate the transaction against the SKUs
+- Vaidate the transaction against the SKUs and GameId
 - Allocate the game and store/update values

 ## Requirements